ShareVita/ShareSkippy/README.md

 - `task services:start` / `task services:stop`: manually control the local Supabase stack.
 - `task db:reset`: reset the database if migrations are out of sync.
 - `npm run lint`, `npm run test`, `npm run build`: validation tools the project runs in CI.
+- `npm run test:e2e`: seeds the test dataset and runs Playwright; only required when the database has not already been seeded (local dev tasks such as `task dev` already seed once per workflow).

 ## Cron job helper